 Customer’s preferences in receiving marketing from us and our third parties and their communication preferences.

-Meat Shop Drop does collect data regarding your race ethnicity, religion or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about your health and genetic biometric data and any kind of criminal convictions and offences.
+Meat Shop Drop does collect data regarding your race-ethnicity, religion or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about your health and genetic biometric data, and any kind of criminal convictions and offenses.
 While using our website or while making contact with us via any other means, please make sure that you do not share such information with us.
-You should have an understanding that this kind of personal data is more sensitive and is more heavily protected by data protection legislation, so you should avoid including this kind of data if possible.
+You should have an understanding that this kind of personal data is more sensitive and is more heavily protected by data-protection legislation, so you should avoid including this kind of data if possible.

 Lastly, our website is not intended for individuals under 16 years old and we do not knowingly collect data relating to children.

 We collect our customer’s personal data during different stages of the customer journey.
 We collect data in the following manner:

 Direct interactions: – Meat Shop Drop will collect personal data directly from the customer when they give us their Identity, Contact, Financial, Transaction, Profile and Marketing Communications Data.

 This includes the personal information provided when the customer: